 The Hidden Costs of ERP Software & How to Avoid Them

 We previously looked at the hidden costs of cloud computing.
 But you don’t hear as many cloud horror stories as you do ERP implementations gone wrong.
-It could be argued, of course, that ERP costs aren’t hidden, but that they are trickier to account for because of the magnitude of such projects.
+It could be argued, of course, that the hidden costs of ERP software are trickier to account for because of the magnitude of such projects.
 It is near impossible to accurately predict the scope, costs, and ongoing support and maintenance of a project that completely changes the way you do business.
 The following are three key stumbling blocks where hidden costs usually come out of the woodwork when implementing ERP, including ways to prevent them.

 During the requirements gathering phase, when you conceptually agree on the scope of the project, your team will most likely take into account the most obvious areas of customization.
 Once the project gets underway, however, the reality of what you’re trying to accomplish versus what the ERP system delivers out-of-the-box may be very different – not necessarily because your ERP vendor has provided you with misinformation, but because ERP projects tend to be large and complex and, therefore, unforeseen issues are bound to arise.
 The difficulty with customization is, once you run into a unique business requirement the standard product doesn’t meet, you only have two options: either you customize or you change your business processes.
 This then results in a change request, adding additional cost to the project, or time to modify the way you do business, which also translates into cost.

 - During the initial contracts phase, negotiate a reduced rate for any work performed under change request.